celinekim/MonUs-Cryptocurrency-Monitor-App/Solutions.md

 Users can learn more about the team behind the application and check out their GitHub and LinkedIn profiles.
 5. My Cryptocurrencies

-The "My Cryptocurrencies" page allows users to view graphs for all ten cryptocurrencies that MonUs monitors.
-Users must be logged in to view it.
-If users try to access this page when not logged in, they will be redirected to the home page.
+The "My Cryptocurrencies" page can only be viewed if users are logged in.
+This is where users can perform mock trading and view a real-time graph comparing the prices of any two cryptocurrencies.

 6. View history from a certain point of time